 - If you’re using rubber mulch, plan to layer it 3-5 inches deep.

-The deeper the mulch, the better it is at keeping out weeds.
+The deeper the mulch, the better it works as a weed barrier.
 At the same time, deep mulch provides more cushion for any children on the playground.
 If you’re using wood chips for mulch, choose one that is designed for safe use in playspaces.

-There are a variety of different other ground coverings you can use to prevent weeds from growing in a playground.
+There are a variety of different other weed barrier ground coverings you can use to prevent weeds from growing in a playground.

-Rubber mulch is a great eco-friendly solution to use on a playground to prevent weed growth, while also being slip resistant.
-Most rubber mulch is made from recycled tires, so it’s important to buy a high-quality product that is both metal-free and IPEMA Certified.
+Rubber mulch is a great eco-friendly solution to use on a playground to prevent weed growth, while also being slip-resistant.
+Most rubber mulch is made from recycled tires, so it’s important to buy a high-quality product that is metal-free.
+You’ll also want to make sure your playground rubber mulch is IPEMA Certified.

 Pea gravel are small pebbles the size of peas that can be used to help prevent weeds in a playground.
 It’s one of the most economical ground covers, but there are a few drawbacks including being hard to fall on and easy for young children to potentially swallow.
-Broken glass can also easily be hidden in pea gravel so be careful if using in public or neighborhood parks.
+Broken glass can also easily be hidden in a playground surface covered in pea gravel, so be careful if used in public or neighborhood parks.
+Using a child-safe playground mulch should be the top priority.

 Spray Vinegar on Weeds